(Content note: death, dysfunctional families, serious daddy issues.)

 A week later, he left work early because his side was hurting worse than ever and his throat burned so much he could barely speak.
 He never showed up for work the next day, nor the next, at which point his co-workers got concerned.

-His co-workers had to call the cops to check on him–and they found his body.
+His co-workers had to call the cops to check on him–and the cops, doing a wellness check, found his body.
 He had died, they thought, very soon after he’d gotten home on that first day.
 His esophagus had completely ruptured, very probably because of the amount of alcohol he was drinking.
 Folks, that is a really nasty, painful, messy way to die.
 And he endured it alone.

 So as you can imagine, I’m feeling very torn.
 Yes, we were estranged, but he was still my dad.
 I guess I always had a small sliver of hope that he’d get his shit together, contact me, and maybe re-establish some kind of relationship.
 The very last time we had any communication, it’d been a very dramatic showdown in which he made some ill-advised ultimatums–which I flatly rejected.
 I told him that when he was ready, I’d be right there, but I wasn’t going to tear myself apart any longer trying to please someone who kept stepping on me.